Common Claim Types

 For under 18s, the three-year time limit for claiming compensation does not apply.
 However, when a child does turn 18, the three-year time limit comes into effect on their birthday and legal proceedings must start before their 21st birthday.

-The time limitation does not begin until the legal incapacity is removed or, in the case of a patient being treated under the Mental Health Act 1983, from when they are discharged as a patient.
+For adults without mental capacity at the time of the alleged negligence the time limitation does not begin until the legal incapacity is removed or, in the case of a patient being treated under the Mental Health Act 1983, from when they are discharged as a patient.

 Our clinical and medical negligence claims are funded through a no win no fee agreement, meaning there is no financial risk to you.